Image text: "purple spots on skin featured image".

 It is advisable to see your doctor over purple spots on your skin if you notice the following conditions that include:

-• when the purple spots, dots, mark or patches has persisted on your skin for a period of more than three weeks without healing
+• when the purple spots, dots, mark or patches have persisted on your skin for a period of more than three weeks without healing

 • when the purple spots on your skin are accompanied by other strange symptoms such as fever, headaches, dizziness, vomiting, and